ginkoid/dtesters-es/readme.md

 ## Using the search API

+### Hosted

+A hosted version of the search API is available at [gnk.gnk.io/dtesters/search](https://gnk.gnk.io/dtesters/search).

 Send a `GET` request to `/dtesters/search` with some of the querystring parameters.
 The response will look like this

 ```json